 When conducted properly following a doctor’s instructions, enema administrations are generally considered safe.
-A barium enema can cause waste to take on a white color for a few days after administration.
+A barium enema can cause waste to take on a white color for a few days afterward.
 This is the normal effect of barium and should clear up on its own.
-If you fail to produce waste, talk to your doctor about ways to loosen your stools.
+If you can’t produce waste, talk to your doctor about ways to loosen your stool.

 Forcing an enema into the rectum can cause irritation and damage to surrounding tissue.
 Never force the tube into the rectum.
 If problems persist, try administration at a later time or call your doctor.
-Blood that is present in the stool after the enema may indicate rectal damage or an underlying medical problem.
+Blood that is present in the stool after the enema may mean there is rectal damage or an underlying medical problem.
 Consult with a physician immediately regarding any rectal bleeding.

-Your risks for enema related complications are greater if you administer the tubes multiple times a day.
-The best course of action is to use the enema once a day, and around the same time every day as directed by a doctor (Children’s Hospital Colorado).
+Your risks for enema-related complications are greater if you administer the tubes multiple times a day.
+The best course of action is to use the enema once a day, and around the same time every day, as directed by a doctor.
 This not only reduces side effects, but will also help to train your body to release waste regularly.
 If constipation continues for more than a few days, call your physician.